alekssadowski95/FreeCAD-Configurators/README.md

 * **Aleksander Sadowski** - *Some of the configurators* - (https://github.com/alekssadowski95)
 * **Dariusz Broniewicz** - *Some of the configurators*

-Look into the license-file of each configurator to find out who has made it.
+Look into the license file of each configurator to find out who has made it.

 ## License